FurryGamesIndex/games/doc/contribute_guide/patches-submitting.en.md

 games: remove deprecated property sensitive_media for all entities
 ```

-Update translation file of the item Adastra (no variant reflection)：
+Update translation file of the item Adastra (no variant reflection):

 ```
 games/l10n/zh: Adastra: update translation for description